Michael Caines at The Stafford serves up a sumptuous treat

 A refined yet welcoming afternoon tea in a hidden corner of St James’s, where tradition meets playful patisserie…

-Neighbourhood: Tucked away down a discreet cul-de-sac in historic St James’s, The Stafford feels like a secret whispered between old friends.
+Neighbourhood: Tucked away down a discreet cul-de-sac in historic St James’s, Michael Caines at The Stafford feels like a secret whispered between old friends.
 Just moments from Green Park, yet worlds away from the city’s hum, it’s a quietly glamorous spot where heritage and hospitality have shared a postcode since 1912.

-In a nutshell: Afternoon tea at The Stafford is served in The Game Bird, the hotel’s smart yet serene dining room where tradition is respected but not constrained.
-Led by Executive Chef Jozef Rogulski, the menu gives a nod to British favourites while embracing seasonal flourishes.
+In a nutshell: Afternoon tea at Michael Caines at The Stafford is served in the hotel’s smart yet serene dining room where tradition is respected but not constrained.
+The menu gives a nod to British favourites while embracing seasonal flourishes.
 It is an experience anchored in elegance with subtle innovation layered between the scones and soufflés.

-Setting: A room of soft light and softer edges, The Game Bird is all plush, curved chairs, linen-draped tables, and the sort of service that knows when to appear and when to glide quietly away.
+Setting: A room of soft light and softer edges, Michael Caines at The Stafford is all plush, curved chairs, linen-draped tables, and the sort of service that knows when to appear and when to glide quietly away.
 Framed black-and-white portraits and buttery tones set the scene, while the gentle clink of silverware plays out like background music.
 It is stylish without ever feeling overly formal.
 Look out for the Picasso in the reception.

 The tea selection is extensive, with rare blends alongside comforting classics.
 We sampled the Stafford English Breakfast Blend and the wonderfully smoky St James’s Blend.
 For those so inclined, a glass of Louis Roederer Champagne elevates the ritual further.